dceejay/RedMap/README.md

 ### Updates

+- v1.4.3 - support custom icon for GPX and KML.
+Better readme for geojson.
 - v1.4.2 - add NVG layer capability
 - v1.4.1 - let `msg.payload.popup` set the popup contents.
 - v1.4.0 - only send to specific _ sessionid if specified.